jfallmann/diffTF_Fork/docs/chapter2.rst

   The pages are as follows:

   (1) Density plots of non-normalized (page 1) and normalized (page 2) mean log counts as well their respective empirical cumulative distribution functions (ECDF, pages 3 and 4 for non−normalized and normalized mean log counts, respectively)
+  - Page 5-6: Regular (5) and MA plot based shrunken log2 fold-changes (6) of the RNA-Seq counts based on the ``DESeq2`` analysis for the peaks (not the TF binding sites).
+Both show the log2 fold changes attributable to a given variable over the mean of normalized counts for all samples, while the latter removes the noise associated with log2 fold changes from low count genes without requiring arbitrary filtering thresholds.
+Points are colored red if the adjusted p-value is less than 0.1.
+Points which fall out of the window are plotted as open triangles pointing either up or down.
+For more information, see `here <http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#ma-plot>`__.
-  (2) pairwise mean-average plots (average of the log-transformed counts vs the fold-change per peak) for each of the sample pairs.
+  (2) Page 7 onward: pairwise mean-average plots (average of the log-transformed counts vs the fold-change per peak) for each of the sample pairs.
 This can be useful to further assess systematic differences between the samples.
 Note that only a maximum of 20 different pairwise plots are shown for time and efficacy reasons.
-  (3) mean SD plots (row standard deviations versus row means, last page)
+  (3) Last page: mean SD plots (row standard deviations versus row means)

 FILE ``{comparisonType}.DESeq.object.rds``